 Ribbed Floor Slab: The ribbed slab should be designed by a registered and qualified structural engineer.
 However, certain design criteria are suggested.
 Interior grade beams should be at least 18 inches deep from the top of the slab.
-The spacing of the ribs should be determined by the structural engineer based on the thickness of the slab but should in no case be greater than 20 feet.
+The spacing of the ribs should be determined by the structural engineer based on the thickness of the slab but should in no case be greater than 15 feet.
 Where practical, these ribs should be arranged to coincide with non-load bearing interior walls.
 A minimum beam width of 12 inches is recommended to allow adequate bearing area.
 The floor slab and interior grade beams should be a monolithic unit with no joints.
 If concrete cannot be placed monolithically, it should be doweled to provide continuity and good rigidity.

-Post-Tensioned Floor Slab: An alternative to a reinforced ribbed slab foundation is posttensioned reinforcement.
+Post-Tensioned Floor Slab: An alternative to a reinforced ribbed slab foundation is post-tensioned reinforcement.
 Post-tensioning involves providing tensile steel reinforcement in the slab system by stressing high strength steel tendons after the concrete has achieved sufficient strength.
 A post-tension ribbed slab is a specialized structural design and should be designed by a qualified structural engineer who is competent and familiar with this type of reinforcement.

-In either case, soil supported floor slabs for this project can be designed utilizing a modulus of subgrade reaction (spring constant), k, of 75 psi per inch for the adequately stripped and proofrolled, naturally occurring lean clay soils or compacted structural fill.
-If a higher modulus of subgrade reaction is required, a k value of 110 pci can be obtained by provided a minimum of 4 inches of clean sand (less than 10 percent fines) directly beneath the floor slab.
-A k value of 145 pci may be required for design of interior floor slabs where forklift traffic is anticipated.
-This may be achieved by the placement of a minimum of 4 inches of crushed limestone, crushed concrete or washed gravel.
+In either case, the floor slab can be designed utilizing a short-term modulus of subgrade reaction (spring constant), k, of 75 pci for the required, adequately compacted low plasticity structural fill.
+If a higher modulus of subgrade reaction is required, a k value of 110 pci can be obtained by provided a minimum of 4 inches of clean sand (less than 10 percent fines) directly beneath the slab.
+A k value of 145 pci may be achieved by the placement of 4 inches of crushed limestone, crushed concrete or washed gravel.